Introduction

 -

-Conduct a Pre-Operation Inspection: Perform a comprehensive inspection of the apparatus for any defects or safety concerns before operation.
+Conduct a Pre-Operation Inspection: Perform a comprehensive inspection of the equipment for any defects or safety concerns before operation.
 Any issues should be reported immediately to the rental company to ensure that safety standards are met.

 -